CircleOfNice/CoreWorker/README.md

 try {
     /*
-     * For this child process we set the condition "Server is ready" and a timeout of 1000 milliseconds.
+     * Here we define "Server is ready" as our condiition and use a timeout of 1000ms.
-     * Accordingly, the process gets ready, when a log contains this string within the given timeout.
+     * Accordingly, the process gets ready when a log contains this string within the given timeout.
      */
     const result = await process("node Server.js", "Server is ready.").ready(1000);